ajifoster3/Multi-Drone-Wind-Turbine-Coverage/README.md

    ```
    1. An IsaacSim and Q-groundcontrol window will launch
    2. Switch tmux window with ctrl+b -> up arrow
-   3. When the top right window displays the following enter the prepolutated command in the top left window
+   3. When the top right window displays the following, enter the prepolutated command in the top left window
      ```bash
      INFO  [commander] Ready for takeoff!
      INFO  [commander] Ready for takeoff!